gorkhadev/gorkha.dev/_tutorials/c/calculator.md

 ## Solution Steps

 {% include util/note.html
-    note="The solution I described here is one of the simple solution.
+    note="The solution I described here is one of the simplest solution.
 There are only few calculator operations are implemented.
-Recommend you to extend at your own level for more practice." type="recommend"
+I recommend you to extend at your own level for more practice." type="recommend"
 %}

 Follow the steps below to build the simple calculator in C language.